IBM/watson-automation/README.md

 Key Technologies:

 - [IBM Watson NLP](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) (Natural Language Processing) comes with a wide variety of text processing functions, such as emotion analysis and topic modeling.
 Watson NLP is built on top of the best AI open source software.
 Additionally it provides stable and supported interfaces, it handles a wide range of languages and its quality is enterprise proven.
 The cloud-native Watson NLP containers can be deployed on various Kubernetes-based platforms.
-- [IBM Technology Zone Accelerator Toolkit](https://operate.cloudnativetoolkit.dev/) is an opinionated open source framework on top of the standard technologies Terraform and ArgoCD.
+- [IBM Technology Zone Deployer](https://operate.cloudnativetoolkit.dev/) is an opinionated open source framework on top of the standard technologies Terraform and ArgoCD.
 The toolkit allows automating deployments and operations of infrastructure like Red Hat OpenShift clusters and applications.

 ## Happy Path